On this page:

 NRC Inspection Findings for each plant are documented in inspection reports in accordance with IMC 0613, "Power Reactor Construction Inspection Reports."
 In addition to determining the significance of each inspection finding, the NRC will also consider the underlying weaknesses in areas important to safety culture by assigning a construction cross-cutting aspect to a finding if warranted.
-A construction substantive cross-cutting issue (cSCCI) will be associated with multiple findings that have the same cross-cutting aspect.
-The NRC will use cSCCIs to communicate to the licensee weaknesses identified in a construction site safety culture.
+A cross-cutting issue (CCI) will be associated with multiple findings that have the same cross-cutting aspect.
+The NRC will use CCIs to communicate to the licensee weaknesses identified in a construction site safety culture.
 It will be expected that licensees evaluate the findings in these areas to identify the cause(s) for the weakness and implement appropriate actions to improve the construction site performance.

 NRC Response to Plant Performance - In the initial assessment program, the NRC assessed plant performance continuously, and communicated its assessment of plant performance in semi-annual performance review (SPR) assessment letters to licensees.
 The SPR assessment letters contained a proposed inspection plan for the next six months of construction.
 In the new assessment process, the NRC communicates performance results in mid-cycle and end-of-cycle review letters to the licensees.
 More detailed information on the NRC's assessment process is available in IMC 2505, "Periodic Assessment of Construction Inspection Program Results."